Yelp/elastalert/docs/source/recipes/faq-md.md

 ElastAlert 2 doesn't have a listening port?
 ==========

 ElastAlert 2 does not have a network API.
-There is no listening port.
+There is no listening port, unless activating optional modules like Prometheus.
 You can monitor its activity by viewing the console output or Docker logs.

 I've set `ssl_show_warn` but it doesn't seem to work.
 ==========